cassiofariasmachado/website/content/posts/2019/system-hashcode.md

 fediverse: "@cassiofariasmachado@mastodon.social"
 ---

+> ℹ️ This article was originally published in Portuguese on Medium.
+You can read the original version [here](https://medium.com/cwi-software/system-hashcode-nunca-foi-t%C3%A3o-f%C3%A1cil-implementar-o-m%C3%A9todo-gethashcode-de-suas-classes-4f1ff84819b3).

 Who has never lost good minutes searching the internet when they had to override the `GetHashCode` method?
 I have!

 It was quite common to find confusing implementations like this one: